The

 Zheng Cai (T-Mobile USA, Inc.)

-The goal of the Indoor 5G NR Small Cell sub-group is to addresses the challenges of large scale, indoor 5G NR small cell deployment by defining requirements for an indoor 5G NR small cell disaggregated white box.
+The goal of the Indoor 5G NR Small Cell sub-group is to addresses the challenges of large scale, indoor 5G NR small cell deployment by defining requirements for an indoor 5G NR disaggregated small cell.
 The group will develop requirements documents that define:

 The group will work with industry partners to accelerate solution development and satisfy the 5G scaled deployment requirement.